eleksir/aleesa-telegram-bot/README.md

 ## Running

-This bot does not [ultilize][4] webhooks, so in order to run it only well internet connection is requied, no public-available ip address is needed.
+This bot does not [ultilize][4] webhooks, so in order to run it only well internet connection is required, no public-available ip address is needed.

 ### Additional Settings to be performed in order to run bot as it designed

-There are some "plugins" that requires registration on thrird party services and API keys and secrets in order to work.
+There are some "plugins" that requires registration on third party services and API keys and secrets in order to work.

 #### OpenWeatherMap